-Nitin Bajaj, the Portfolio Manager, will be making a presentation to shareholders highlighting the achievements and challenges of the year past and the prospects for the year to come.
-He and the Board will be very happy to answer any questions that shareholders may have.
-Copies of the Portfolio Manager's presentation can be requested by email at investmenttrusts@fil. com or in writing to the Secretary at FIL Investments International, Beech Gate, Millfield Lane, Lower Kingswood, Tadworth, Surrey KT20 6RP.
+Nitin Bajaj, the Portfolio Manager and Ajinkya Dhavale, the Co-Portfolio Manager, will be making a presentation to shareholders highlighting the achievements and challenges of the year past and the prospects for the year to come.
+Nitin, Ajinkya and the Board will be very happy to answer any questions that shareholders may have.
+Copies of the Portfolio Managers' presentation can be requested by email at investmenttrusts@fil.com or in writing to the Secretary at FIL Investments International, Beech Gate, Millfield Lane, Lower Kingswood, Tadworth, Surrey KT20 6RP.

 Properly registered shareholders joining the AGM virtually will be able to vote on the proposed resolutions.
-Please see Note 9 to the Notes to the Notice of Meeting on page 86 for details on how to vote virtually.
-Investors viewing the AGM online will be able to submit live written questions to the Board and the Portfolio Manager and we will answer as many of these as possible at an appropriate juncture during the meeting.
+Please see Note 9 to the Notes to the Notice of Meeting on page 84 for details on how to vote virtually.
+Investors viewing the AGM online will be able to submit live written questions to the Board and the Portfolio Managers and we will answer as many of these as possible at an appropriate juncture during the meeting.